YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario07/1_NAS_Import/README.md

 ## E. Cleanup

-Instead of deleting each object one by one, you can directly delete the namespace which will then remove all of its objects.
+Only proceed with the cleanup if you are not planning on testing the snapshot import feature, which you can find in the second chapter of this scenario.

 ```bash
 $ kubectl delete ns ghost